 Select refreshments from Broadway In Chicago concessions are allowed inside the auditorium.
 You may not bring any outside food or drink into the theatre.
-The theatre is not responsible for any food or drink items left in the lobby, restrooms or coat check areas.
+The theatre is not responsible for any food or drink items left in the lobby or restrooms.

 Can my tickets be exchanged for another date or for a refund?